Pygmy Killer Whales: Profile and Information

 Shape

-Interestingly, the Pygmy Killer Whales have a close resemblance with the False Killer Whales and the Melon Headed Whales.
+Interestingly, the Pygmy Killer Whales closely resemble the False and Melon Headed Whales.

-The head of the Pygmy Killer Whales is round, and they have a body that is slender and small.
+The head of the Pygmy Killer Whales is round, and they have a slender and small body.
 The dorsal fin is large, and the Flipper tips are rounded.
-They have a jaw that is underslung, and their beak can’t be differentiated from their heads.
+They have an underslung jaw, and their beak can’t be differentiated from their heads.

 The backbone of a Pygmy Killer Whale contains 68-71 vertebrae.
-Their long flippers appear round at the tips with convex leading as well as convex trailing edges.
+Their long flippers appear round at the tips with convex leading and trailing edges.

 The Pygmy Killer Whales have a robust body that narrows towards their dorsal fin.
-Their nose is blunt, and their Flukes are pointed and a little bit notch in the middle.
+Their nose is blunt, and their Flukes are pointed and slightly notched in the middle.

 Distribution

-The Pygmy Killer Whales can be found in the tropics of the Pacific, Indian, and Atlantic Oceans.
+The Pygmy Killer Whales are in the tropics of the Pacific, Indian, and Atlantic Oceans.
 They are also seen frequently in Hawaii and Japan.

 You can also find them in the Gulf of Mexico, The Indian Ocean, the Mediterranean Sea, near Sri Lanka, and the South Eastern Atlantic Ocean.
 Despite its presence in these locations, It is not easily spotted anywhere.